Product

 2. Mobile games and in-app purchases

 Taking the case above to its extreme, freemium gaming has become a cash cow for many game companies.
-In this case, the main product costs nothing, but before you know it, you’ll have spent $99.99 on crystals, energy potions, and better armor.
+Similar to the above, the main game costs nothing, but before you know it, you’ll have spent $99.99 on crystals, energy potions, and better armor.

 3. Phones and plans